KPMcDonough49/Capstone/README.md

 ### Next Steps

-**Gather More Data** Partner with providers to obtain larger dataset with medically reviewed labels.
+**Gather More Data:** Partner with providers to obtain larger dataset with medically reviewed labels.

-**Add Classes** Create more nuanced classes for infection types and healing stages.
+**Add Classes:** Create more nuanced classes for infection types and healing stages.

-**Tweak Model** Continue to tune parameters with an eye on minimizing false negatives.
+**Tweak Model:** Continue to tune parameters with an eye on minimizing false negatives.

-**Launch App** Embed within patient portals such as MyChart so Dr. receives alert and uploaded images.
+**Launch App:** Embed within patient portals such as MyChart so Dr. receives alert and uploaded images, and patient is prompted to schedule an appointment if the classification is Infection.

 ### For More Information:
 Please review my full analysis in our [Images](./Images), our [Presentation](capstone_project_7.28.pdf)
 and our [Streamlit Code](./Streamlit.py).

-For any additional questions, please contact Kevin McDonough
+For any additional questions, please contact me here:

-Kevin:
 Email: kpmcdonough@gmail.com
 Github: https://github.com/KPMcDonough49
 Linkedin: https://www.linkedin.com/in/kevin-mcdonough-01466a178/